Lost Wage Reimbursement Living Donor Financial Assistance for Donation-Related Time Off Work

 Donor Shield lost wage reimbursement should be considered primary when supplemental benefit plans such as short term disability are available to the donor.
 We encourage donors to preserve their supplemental benefit plans such as short term disability so that they do not exhaust these benefits in case they are needed in the future for other reasons.

 Lost wage reimbursement is only available to donors with a valid U.S. Social Security Number (SSN) or Employee Identification Number (EIN), which serves as proof of legal employment in the U.S. and is required for tax purposes.

 Documentation to support income and current employment is required for lost wage reimbursement.
 All reimbursements are made via ACH** within approximately 10 business days after submission of proper documentation.
-ACH payment will come from the law firm of Smith Carroad Levy Wan & Parikh, which has been retained by the NKR to manage the Donor Shield reimbursement process.
+ACH payment will come from the law firm of Smith Carroad Wan & Parikh, P.C., which has been retained by the NKR to manage the Donor Shield reimbursement process.

-* Donors must participate in an NKR swap or donate at a Donor Shield Direct center to receive this living donor assistance.
+* Donors must participate in an NKR donation or donate at a Donor Shield Direct center to receive this living donor assistance.

 ** Also known as “direct payments,” ACH payments are a way to transfer money from one bank account to another without using paper checks, credit card networks, wire transfers, or cash.